Cloud agnosticism – Part 1

 The adoption of cloud agnosticism can be achieved if a reference architecture is designed without any architectural dependencies on specific CSPs.
 Containerization is a software architecture built without any architectural dependency on specific CSPs.
 This architecture allows orchestration by CSPs, whilst retaining independence to run on different providers.
 Furthermore, containerization allows reduction in compute resources, hence reducing costs.

-In the next posts, I will be reviewing existing studies and solutions which organizations can adopt to achieve cloud agnosticism.
+In the next part existing studies and solutions which organizations adopt to achieve cloud agnosticism are reviewed.